Explore the upcoming events of the #Twitter Fiction Festivalshowcase by date.

 Journey to a romantic galaxy far, far away where the usual suspects like Han and Leia, Padmé and Anakin are sending each other short love notes.
 See other characters get in on the mix, too — Jango Fett’s rhyming couplet to his clones, C-3PO’s couplet for R2-D2, the Rancor Keeper’s love note to the Rancor,… Read more »

 Hunter finds his favorite actress, Abby Hudson’s phone laying on a desk after a studio tour in Los Angeles and decides to take it back to Boston with him.
 He knows it’s wrong but he can’t stop himself from going through every picture, every text message.
 His best friend talks him into making an Instagram… Read more »

 There is a megalomaniac on the loose with a bomb that makes bodies move faster than the speed of light.
 He calls himself Splinter.
-In two hours, it’s going to get explosive in an undisclosed location, unless CIA agent Harker can strike back.
-Problem is, he’s searching for a needle in a haystack that’s half… Read more »
+In two hours, it’s going to get explosive in an undisclosed location, unless Counter Terrorism Operative Harker can strike back.
+Problem is, he’s searching for a needle in a haystack that’s… Read more »

 A story for the Twitter campfire.
 Deep in the 18th-century wilderness, the son of a rapacious fur trapper meets the mute but spirited daughter of the local Elkinaki tribe.
 They fall in love, communicating with gifts and gestures, and rendezvousing secretly to avoid the wrath of their fathers, until a night of accidental bloodshed realigns… Read more »